thegetty/quire-docs/content/documentation/zooming-images.md

 abstract: "Adding high-resolution zooming images to your project"
 ---

-To add high-resoultion zooming images to your project, Quire uses the [International Image Interoperability Framework (IIIF)](https://iiif.io/).
-Within your Quire project, you can either point to existing IIIF assets, or create your own.
-IIIF zooming images can be displayed within your Markdown pages using the `q-figure-zoom` shortcode, or in the built-in image viewer on entry pages.
+To add high-resolution zooming images to your project, Quire uses the [International Image Interoperability Framework (IIIF)](https://iiif.io/).
+Within your Quire project, you can either point to existing IIIF assets or create your own.
+IIIF zooming images can be displayed within your Markdown pages using the `q-figure-zoom` shortcode or  the built-in image viewer on entry pages.
 (Learn more about entry pages in the [*Collection Catalogues*](/documentation/collection-catalogues) section of this documentation.)

 ## What is IIIF?

-IIIF (referred to when speaking as "Triple I F"), stands for the International Image Interoperability Framework.
-It is a shared, open set of standards for storing images and image data that allows for seamless and regularized sharing and display of those images across different uses within an institution, or across different institutions.
+IIIF (referred to when speaking as "Triple I F") stands for the International Image Interoperability Framework.
+It is a shared, open set of standards for storing images and image data that allows for seamless and regularized sharing and display of those images across different uses within an institution or across different institutions.
 While IIIF images offer a wide variety of features and applications, Quire uses them specifically for deep zooming.

 {{< q-figure-zoom id="irises" >}}

-You can either point Quire to an existing IIIF repository of images, or add high-resolution images into a Quire project directly.
+You can either point Quire to an existing IIIF repository of images or add high-resolution images into a Quire project directly.
 When adding your own images, Quire processes them into hundreds of individual image tiles.
 Each tile comprises a portion of the image at a particular zoom level to then be displayed in our existing zooming image viewer.
 Because the images have been tiled, users of your Quire project only need their browsers to load the tiles of the image portion and zoom level they're looking at at the moment.
-This means much faster page loads, and higher-resolution images.
+This means much faster page loads and higher-resolution images.

 {{<q-figure id="iris-zoom" >}}